-Search engine optimization (SEO) is at the foundation of every business website.
-If search engines bots don’t trust your website, they won’t add you to search results for relevant queries.
-If you don’t have text or searchable video that proves your expertise, search engines won’t think you can answer a prospective customer’s question.
+If search engine bots don’t trust your website, they won’t add you to search results for relevant queries.
+If you don’t have content that proves your expertise, search engines won’t think you can answer a prospective customer’s question.

 It’s far more important to build brand recognition in your area than to focus on a global audience (though a mixture of both is the best strategy).

-Does your business have high-quality pages on local business directories?
+1. Does your business have high-quality pages on local business directories?

 If you recently searched for a landscaping service or a repair technician, then you probably saw a mix of HomeAdvisor, Angie’s List, and City-Data posts.

 The same thing will happen every time a prospective customer looking for your business types in a search.
 That’s why you need to have a business profile on every major local business directory.

 There are many different strategies for controlling your profiles in local directories.
 No matter which one you choose, make sure you include your business name, your address, contact information, and a good business description every time.

-Is your contact information consistent everywhere it’s posted?
+2. Is your contact information consistent everywhere it’s posted?

 Online bots are getting smarter and smarter, but they still haven’t fully grasped context and inconsistent formatting.
 While people can read ‘123 Main Street,’ ‘123 Main St.,’ and even ‘123 Main Stret,’ or other various formats and know what the speaker intended, bots can’t always do the same thing.